lblod/ember-rdfa-editor-lblod-plugins/README.md

 Plugin which allows a user to insert references to a legal resource or legal expression into the document.

-This plugin provides a card that needs to be added to the sidebar of the editor like
+This plugin provides a card that shows up when using certain keywords.
+This needs to be added to the sidebar of the editor like
 ```hbs
   <CitationPlugin::CitationCard
     @controller={{this.controller}}